Huang Jie (politician)

 Huang Jie (黃捷 (Huang2 Chieh2, Huáng Jié, N̂g Chia̍p), born 19 January 1993) is a Taiwanese politician and a former member of the New Power Party.
 She was elected to the Kaohsiung City Council in 2018, representing Fongshan District.
 Huang is known for questioning the policies of former Kaohsiung mayor Han Kuo-yu.
 In the 2024 Taiwanese legislative election, she was elected to the Legislative Yuan as a candidate of the Democratic Progressive Party to represent the sixth constituency of Kaohsiung, making her the first openly gay member of the chamber.

 Education

-Huang graduated from Kaohsiung Municipal Kaohsiung Girls' Senior High School and attended National Taiwan University, where she received a degree in public health and sociology.
-After graduating, she was admitted to the graduate program at the Institute of Environmental Health at National Taiwan University, but soon took leave of the program to be a journalist and later a legislative assistant for the New Power Party.
-After returning to the program and taking a second leave of absence, she returned to Fongshan to run for city council.
+After graduating from Kaohsiung Municipal Girls' Senior High School, Huang earned dual bachelor's degrees in public health and sociology from National Taiwan University.
+She then began graduate studies in environmental health at the university but left the program to work as a journalist and, later, as a legislative assistant for the New Power Party.
+She briefly returned to the academic program but took a second leave of absence in order to return to Fongshan to run for city council.